nogibjj/Alex_Ackerman_IDS706_Individual_Project_1/README.md

 # IDS-706-Data-Engineering

-## Project #1: Continuous Integration using Gitlab Actions of Python Data Science Project
+## Project #1: Statistical Analysis using Pandas and Jupyter Notebooks

 ### Purpose of Project
 The purpose of this project is to create a Python script that utilizes Pandas to generate descriptive statistics.